Dicker Family History

 Dicker Name Meaning

-English (southwest): occupational name for a digger of ditches or a builder of dikes, or a topographic name for someone who lived by a ditch or dike, from an agent derivative of Middle English diche, dike (see Dyke).
-English: regional name from an area of East Sussex, near Hellingly, called ‘the Dicker’ (hence also the hamlets of Upper and Lower Dicker), from Middle English dyker unit of ten (Latin decuria, from decem ‘ten’); the reason for the place being so named is not clear.
-It has been suggested that the reference is to a bundle of iron rods, in which sense dicras appears in Domesday Book.
+English: occupational name for a digger of ditches or a builder of dikes from Middle English dicher diker ‘digger of ditches or dykes’ or a topographic name for someone who lived by a ditch or dike (such as a defensive ditch round a town) from Middle English dik deke (Old English dīc) ‘ditch’ + -er.
+It was synonymous with Middle English atte Dike (see Dyke ) and with Ditcher and Dickman .
+Topographical surnames in -er are characteristic of southern England.
+English: habitational name from The Dicker the name of a common in Arlington Chiddingly and Hellingly in Sussex from Middle English dyker a unit of ten (from Latin decuria from decem ‘ten’) though the reason for the place being so named is not clear.
+It has been suggested that the reference is to a bundle of iron rods in which sense dicras appears in the Domesday Book.
 Such a bundle could have been the rent for property in this iron-working area.
 Surname forms such as atte dicker occur in the surrounding region in the 13th and 14th centuries.
-German and Jewish (Ashkenazic): variant of Dick 2, from an inflected form.
-North German: variant of Low German Dieker, a topographic or an occupational name for someone who lived or worked at a dike (see Dieck).
-Americanized spelling of French Decaire.
+German and Jewish (Ashkenazic): variant of Dick 3 from an inflected form.
+German: variant of Dieker a topographic or an occupational name for someone who lived or worked at a dike.
+Dutch: from the personal name Dickert or a vowel variant of Decker .